 Australia is inherently a multicultural nation with a strong multi-faith community.
 Recent census indicates the rapid diversification of Australia’s population.
 Australians are becoming less religious and more religiously diverse (Australian Bureau of Statistics [ABS], 2017).

 Anne holds a PhD in Educational Psychology and MEd by Research from Monash University, along with a MSc and BSocSc in Communication Studies from The University of Indonesia.
 She has received a number of awards and scholarships throughout her academic journey, including the Mollie Holman Doctoral Medal for the best PhD thesis in education.
 Anne has been working in a range of government-funded, consultancy and grant-based educational research in the Asia-Pacific Region.
-Her research interests include teacher motivation, teacher education, teacher professional development, and educational policy.Read more
+Her research interests include teacher motivation, teacher education, teacher professional development, religious tolerance education, and educational policy.Read more

 This study expanded on the original FIT-Choice theoretical framework by integrating several culturally specific factors relevant to the Indonesian setting.
 ‘Second job’ (opportunity to work at another job), ‘religious influences’ (influence from religion to enter teacher education), ‘tuition fee for teacher education’ (cheaper tuition), ‘admission into teacher education’ (less competitive entry), ‘time for teacher education’ (shorter, less waiting time to get a job) and ‘media dissuasion’ (mass media influence to not choose teaching) were all effectively measured by new subscales and were found to be relevant.

 Religious beliefs and influences play an important role in student participants’ decision to become teachers and their career aspirations.
 They planned to align their personal work goals with their life goals that includes strong influences from religion.
 This would enable them to serve others while working in a decent and noble profession at the same time.